 - Tilters – Many back injuries result from workers reaching into deep containers, as this movement is unnatural and causes a lot of strain.
 However, you can reduce this common injury by investing in a Container Tilter.
 These mechanisms improve safety and productivity by positioning containers so that the products inside are easily accessible.
 A-Lined Handling Systems offers both stationary and portable Container Tilters, with options that can hold up to 6,000 lbs.

-The right ergonomic equipment can drastically reduce your number of warehouse injuries per year.
+The right ergonomic lifting equipment can drastically reduce the number of warehouse injuries per year.
 For more information about the best warehouse equipment for your company, contact A-Lined Handling Systems today.